potaito/potaito.github.io/_posts/2019-04-22-pfsense-pfblockerng-fails-because-of-unbound.md

 As can be seen, `dig` returns the IP address `10.10.10.1` for this particular domain, which is not the correct address.
 Therefore any HTTP(S) request to this domain would would end up in the void, which is good.

 A note about `dig`: With `dig @<ip>` it is possible to query a specific DNS server with a name resolution request.
 In this case the device running pfSense is what we want to test.
 Without the extra `@` argument, the local machine's (Ubuntu or whatever you are on) DNS proxy like `dnsmasq` might return a cached answer for the domain.
 Likewise a test with the `ping` command as suggested in some tutorials can give wrong results for the same reasons.

+*At time of writing I was running pfSense version 2.4.4 and pfBlockerNG v2.2.5_22.*